 In addition, class totals of frogs will be also be collated and the class with the highest number will be awarded in outstanding learning assemblies with ‘Fiona and Fernando the Frogs’.

 If pupils misbehave or do not follow the school rules they will be given a verbal warning from their teacher and will be supported to change their behaviour.
-If the misbehaviour continues the pupil will be issued with an amber warning card which will be placed over their green card in the class display.
+If the misbehaviour continues the pupil will receive a Stop and Think card which will be placed discretely in front of them.
+If the pupil’s behaviour still does not return to expected standard an amber warning card which will be placed over the their green card in the class display.
 The teacher will then explain what the child needs to do change their behaviour and get ‘back to green’.

 If a pupil continues to misbehave after an amber warning card or if there is a single incident of very serious misbehaviour a pupil will be issued with a red card.
-Red cards will be logged by the Principal and the following actions taken within any half term period:
+Red cards will be logged by the Inclusion Development Officer and the following actions taken within any half term period:

-At all stages, the SLT may direct a pupil to miss break times.
-Teachers may also direct pupils to miss break time if they have not completed sufficient work during learning time.
+At all stages, the SLT may direct a pupil to remain inside for a supervised break and / or lunch time.
+Teachers may also direct pupils to remain inside for a supervised break and / or lunch time if they have not completed sufficient work during learning time.

 Further information on the full system can be found in the school’s Behaviour Policy which can be found on the Policies pages of this website.